 - 1642: King Charles I of England set the imperial standard in Nottingham, which marked the beginning of the First English Civil War.

-- 1707: Sweden and Prussia sign military treaty.
+- 1707: Sweden and Prussia sign the military treaty.

 - 1711: Queen Anne’s Battle-A British attempt to attack Quebec, wrecking eight ships on the St. Lawrence River.